hummingbird-project/hummingbird.codes/content/news/hummingbird-2-release-candidate.md

 ## Flexible

 Hummingbird is still the flexible framework you know, more so now than ever before.
 Add your own middleware to edit requests and responses as they pass through the router.
-Use your own types to pass request context data around.
+Use your own type to define the contextual data that is passed through the router alongside the HTTP request.
 If you don't like, or need a new feature the router implementation or transport implementation can be replaced with your own.

 ## Try it!